Greater Richmond Region: Population

-families and 15 percent of families with a female householder and no husband present had incomes below the poverty level.
+families, and 15 percent of families with a female householder and no husband present had incomes below the poverty level.
 The unemployment rate was 4.6%.

 In 2004, there were 397,000 households in the Richmond/Petersburg MSA.
 The average household size was 2.6 people.

-In 2004, 85 percent of people 25 years and over had at least graduated from high school and 33 percent had a bachelor's degree or higher.
-Among people 16 to 19 years old, nine percent were not in school; they were not enrolled in school and had not graduated from high school.
+In 2004, 85 percent of people 25 years and over had at least graduated from high school, and 33 percent had a bachelor's degree or higher.
+Among people 16 to 19 years old, nine percent were not in school; they were not enrolled and had not graduated from high school.